aragostinho/TwilioSMS/README.md

 # TwilioSMS
 .Core project to send SMS using Twilio

+# Twilio Account
+Before of all you need to create an account (free trial) on https://www.twilio.com.
+After that, it's necessary to create a Programmable SMS Project.
+See first steps on https://www.twilio.com/docs/usage/tutorials/how-to-use-your-free-trial-account.

 # Twilio REST API
 This program uses Twilio REST API 5.24.0 available on https://www.nuget.org/packages/Twilio/